grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 As k6 generates load for your test, it also makes _metrics_ that measure the performance of the system.
 Broadly, you can analyze metrics in two ways:
 - As summary statistics, in an _end-of-test_ summary report.
-- In granular detail, with measurements for every point of the test (and timestamps)
+- In granular detail, with measurements for every data point across test (and timestamps)

 You can customize almost every aspect of result output:
 - Create custom metrics